St Oswald’s Way

 To view train times please visit trainline where you can also purchase tickets in advance.
 For information on bus timetables please visit traveline

-By Air: The nearest International Airport to the trail is Newcastle.
-There is a Tyne & Wear Metro station at Newcastle Airport with frequent services to Newcastle Central Station (journey time approx. 30 min).
+Newcastle Airport is served by the Tyne & Wear Metro station with frequent services to Newcastle Central Station (journey time approx. 30 min), from where trains run direct to Berwick-upon-Tweed.

-By Road: Holy Island (Lindisfarne) is located just off the A1 trunk road between Alnwick and Berwick-upon-Tweed.
+By Road: Lindisfarne (Holy Island) is located just off the A1 trunk road between Alnwick and Berwick-upon-Tweed.
 Please note that the Island is only accessible across a causeway at low tide.
-Details of the safe crossing times can be found here.
-We also supply details about the safe crossing times during your stay in your holiday pack.

 Lindisfarne